omarreis/vsop2013/gravityIntegration/README.md

      Vi+1 = Vi + Ai * DT    <-- speed vector acceleration
      goto to next i

 This is called *Euler* method.
-It looks ok, but speeds ends up being systematically off the mark, resulting in continuous drift in positions from actual values.
+It may look ok, but with elliptical Kepler orbits, speeds are systematically off the mark, resulting in continuous drift in positions from actual values.

 A better calculation method is the so called *leapfrog* integration.
 It also starts with P0 ( position at time 0), but uses V1/2 ( speed at time DT/2 )
 instead of V0.

-Because V1/2 is a much better estimate of mean speed in the interval T0 --> T1 results using leapfrog integration are much better than Euler's.
+Because V1/2 is a much better estimate of mean speed in the T0->T1 interval  than V0, results using leapfrog integration are much better than Euler's method.
+Note that there are even better methods today, but leapfrog is ellegant.

 The leapfrog integration algorithm goes like this:

-     Ai = Sum (G*M/D^2)            <-- sumatory of gravity acceleration due to all objects Pi+1   = Pi + Vi+1/2 * DT     <-- position vector change using V in the middle of the segment Vi+3/2 = Vi+1/2 + Ai * DT     <-- speed vector acceleration
+     Ai = Sum (G*M/D^2)            <-- sumatory of gravity acceleration due to all objects Pi+1   = Pi + Vi+1/2 * DT     <-- position vector change using V1/2, in the middle of the segment
+     Vi+3/2 = Vi+1/2 + Ai * DT     <-- speed vector acceleration
      goto to next i